How to Create and Follow a Business Style Guide

 You can make a big impact on customers with the photographs you use.
 You should have a size and shape standard to start with.
 You may also want to define elements such as whether people are allowed in your photos or if a color overlay should be used.
 Be as specific as possible about your images to ensure consistent quality and define your brand.
 Photo guidelines are particularly important for e-commerce stores offering pages of product descriptions.

-Revolve uses high-end fashion images to showcase their styles.
+Revolve uses high-end fashion images to showcase its styles.
 Even the models have a similar body type.
 The pictures do change from one season to the next but maintain a predictable studio quality.

 A Guide Isn’t Law